 - They might genuinely think they understand it, but realize later they forgot some important piece.

 One way to prevent patients leaving before they fully grasp what you are telling them is to have them repeat the information back to you.
 When doing so, you can correct details they get wrong or fill in gaps, helping to reinforce the information.

 If you suspect a patient is simply repeating what you said without actually understanding it, you can also ask him or her to re-word it in a way that would help a family member or friend understand the information.

 5. Educate the Patient’s Family or Caretaker

 Two minds—and two memories—are better than one.
-Inviting a family member, friend, or caretaker to join the education session will help to ensure that the medical information will be retained.
+Inviting a family member, friend, or caretaker to join the education session will help to ensure retention of the medical information.
 This is especially important for young children or individuals who have a learning disability or special education needs.

 Inviting a caregiver to join the conversation can create a feeling of support and community.
-This may be especially important when decision-making time comes, since then there will be at least one other person who understands the issues at hand.
+This may be especially important at a decision-making time, since then there will be at least one other person who understands the issues at hand.

 Why Is Patient Education Important?

 Patient education is not just a nice thing to do—it actually improves patient outcomes.
 According to a study published in the Annals of Internal Medicine, hospitalized patients who receive individualized instruction booklets and instruction from a nurse are 30% less likely to return to the hospital within 30 days of discharge.